schmorrison/Zoho/README.md

 - [ ] Start versioning commits to prevent major breaks

 ## A special thanks to Contributors
-- Thanks to @ashishsnigam for the pull request.
+- Thanks to @ashishsnigam for pull request #7.
-- Thanks to @beatscode for the pull requests.
+- Thanks to @beatscode for pull requests #9 & #11.

 ## Usage